In this post, we talk about children books about Portugal that we used to get our kids excited about our upcoming trip to Lisbon.

-I always make a point of looking at a map of the world and show the kids where our destination is but indeed, it takes more than that to give them an idea of what to expect from a place.
+We always look at our destination on a kids atlas, before we go.
+However, it takes more than that to give them an idea of what to expect from a place and books are a good place to start.

 Children books about Portugal: our selection